infiniteoverflow/Egg-Timer/README.md

 # Egg-Timer
-It is an android app which exhibits how timers work in countdown.
+It is an android app which exhibits how timers work in Android.
 It is a stopclock watch.